RKRLCE/TaskTrack/Project Proposal Draft.md

 ## Project Title
 Assignment & Deadline Manager – A simple student tool designed to track assignments, organize due dates, and send reminders for upcoming deadlines.
-This title may be refined as the project develops.

 <br>